TheIconfactory/Tapestry/Documentation/API.md

 #### avatar: String

 A string containing the URL for the creator’s avatar on the Internet.
+A Base64 encoded data URL can be used, if needed.
 If no avatar is specified a generic image will be displayed in the timeline.

 ### Annotation